About us

 • She knows what it’s like from an employer's & higher education's points of view.

-See the list of Carmel's academic publications. and the list of her non-academic publications
+See the list of Carmel's academic and non-academic publications.

 Karine, a renowned and accomplished educational expert, has a wealth of experience as a headteacher in an 'Outstanding' Oftsed-rated school spanning over 20 years.